Krishna9588/Gas-utility---Case-Study/README.md

 ~~~
-Note: The Application is under development so there might be some files in this repo. which are missing or empty.
+Note: The Application is under development so there might be some files in this repo.
-      soon they will be updated.
+      which are missing or empty soon they will be updated.
 ~~~
 ---